Pippadi/combadge/software/combadge/README.md

 There is as yet no protocol defined for sending data between combadges.

 The intricacies of I2S communication are abstracted out to classes, specially defined for each hardware peripheral.
-The underlying plan is to define a speaker and microphone interface, and write uniform implementations for specific microphone and speaker peripherals to make switching hardware simpler.
+The underlying plan is to eventually define a speaker and microphone interface, and write uniform implementations for specific microphone and speaker peripherals to make switching hardware simpler.

+Right now, configurations like sample rate and bitness are hardcoded (but modifiable in `config.h`) for the sake of simplicity.
+Allowing on-the-fly setting of such parameters is a goal for the future.